vindar/tgx/tools/_internal/modules/mesh_pipeline/README.md

 The runtime dequantizes them with one multiply/add per component.
 Meshlet metadata also stores a compact bounding sphere and visibility cone so TGX can discard invisible meshlets cheaply.

+`Mesh3Dv2` can also carry optional material metadata in a parallel `material_extras` table.
+The table may be `nullptr`; when it is present, it has exactly `nb_materials` entries and `material_extras[i]` extends `materials[i]`.
+TGX 1.1.1 uses this table to store emissive color, emissive strength and optional `map_Ke` texture pointers.
+This metadata is preserved by the tools, including Mesh3Dv2-to-Mesh3Dv2 conversion, but the renderer does not shade with it yet.
+Emissive renderer/shader support is planned for a later release.

 ## Python Environment